replicatedhq/troubleshoot.sh/docs/source/analyze/node-resources.md

         outcomes:
           - fail:
               when: "count() < 1"
-              message: This application requires at least 1 node with 16GB available memory
+              message: This application requires at least 1 node with 16GB available memory and 5 cpu cores
           - pass:
-              message: This cluster has a node with enough memory.
+              message: This cluster has a node with enough memory and cpu cores
 ```
 ### Filter by labels